 Victor Nitti, MD has received consulting fees from Allergan, American Medical Systems, Astellas, Coloplast, Ethicon, Medtronic, Pfizer, Serenity and Uroplasty; and has conducted contracted research for Allergan and Astellas.

-Dorothy Caputo, MA, BSN, RN (lead nurse planner) has no significant relationships to disclose.
+Dorothy Caputo, MA, BSN, RN (lead nurse planner) has no relevant relationships to disclose.

-Bernadette Marie Makar, MSN, NP-C, APRN-C (nurse planner) has no significant relationships to disclose.
+Bernadette Marie Makar, MSN, NP-C, APRN-C (nurse planner) has no relevant relationships to disclose.

-Projects In Knowledge's staff members have no significant relationships to disclose.
+Projects In Knowledge's staff members have no relevant relationships to disclose.

 These activities may contain discussions of unlabeled/unapproved uses of drugs or devices.
 Specific product disclosure will be forthcoming in each activity.